Fingerprints of Individual Supermassive Black Hole Binaries in Pulsar Timing Arrays: Abstract

 \section{Abstract}

-With evidence for a nanohertz gravitational-wave background now established by Pulsar Timing Arrays, the search focuses on identifying individual supermassive black hole binaries.
-We show that these binaries produce a distinct spatial correlation pattern across the array, acting as a deterministic analogue to the stochastic Hellings and Downs curve.
+With evidence for a nanoHertz gravitational-wave background now established by Pulsar Timing Arrays, the search focuses on identifying individual supermassive black hole binaries.
+We show that these binaries produce a distinct spatial correlation pattern across the array, acting as a deterministic analogue to the stochastic Hellings \& Downs curve.
 We derive a closed analytic expression for this single-source overlap reduction function, $\Upsilon_{ab}$, factorizing the signal into a source-dependent amplitude and a purely geometric fingerprint.
 Using simulated datasets, we demonstrate that this fingerprint breaks the degeneracy between an individual binary and a stochastic background.
-Including these cross-correlations yields Bayes factors of $ 144$ favoring the continuous-wave model over a stochastic-background model and $\sim 80$ favoring the continuous-wave model over an uncorrelated red-noise model.
+Including these cross-correlations yields Bayes factors of $1611$ favoring the continuous-wave model over a Hellings \& Downs correlated background model and $159$ favoring the continuous-wave model over an uncorrelated red-noise model.
 Furthermore, these new cross-correlations improve sky localization by a factor of $11\times$ over an uncorrelated search.
 Finally, while coherent matched filtering offers higher theoretical sensitivity, we argue that a cross-correlation-based search for individual binaries provides a robust alternative that hedges against the possibility of overfitting to noise fluctuations by focusing on the evidence for the correlations.
-The geometric fingerprints we present here rely on stable spatial correlations rather than phase coherence to identify the first nanohertz gravitational-wave sources.
+Indeed, the geometric fingerprints we present here show that spatial correlations can also be used to identify the first nanoHertz gravitational-wave sources.